afsc-gap-products/akgfmaps/README.md

 # akgfmaps

-An R package for retrieving shapefiles (vector geometries) used to produce maps for bottom trawl survey regions, management areas, and statistical areas in Alaska.
+An R package for retrieving 'shapefiles'/vector geometries (polygons) used to produce maps for bottom trawl survey regions, marine management areas, and marine statistical areas in Alaska.
 The package includes groundfish and crab bottom trawl survey layers for the eastern Bering Sea shelf, eastern Bering Sea slope, northern Bering Sea, Chukchi Sea, Gulf of Alaska, and Aleutian Islands.
-The package also include layers for National Marine Fisheries Service (NMFS) statistical areas, Alaska Department of Fish and Game (ADFG) management and statistical areas, Alaska Ecosystem Status Report (ESR) regions, Bering Sea Integrated Ecosystem Research Program (BSIERP) regions, and legacy International North Pacific Fisheries Commission (INPFC) groundfish areas.
+The package also include layers for National Marine Fisheries Service (NMFS) statistical areas, Alaska Department of Fish and Game (ADFG) management and statistical areas, Alaska Ecosystem Status Report (ESR) areas, Bering Sea Integrated Ecosystem Research Program (BSIERP) regions, and historical International North Pacific Fisheries Commission (INPFC) groundfish areas in the Aleutian Islands and Gulf of Alaska.

+Please [submit an issue](https://github.com/afsc-gap-products/akgfmaps/issues) if you encounter problems or errors with the package.

 See [NEWS](./NEWS) for information about package updates.